Go on to Part Five

 This trio was made up of local musicians Andre Desponds on keyboards,

 Piero Righetti on bass and Oliviero Giovannoni on drums.
+They played a highly improvisatory set of

-numbers.
-The crowd of about 500 were
+original and cover numbers.
+The crowd of

-quite well behaved but one press report does mention there were a number of people gathered outside the hall protesting the
+about 500 were quite well behaved but one press report does mention there were a number of people gathered outside the hall protesting the

 commercialization of pop music, specifically the charging of admission.
 This was an extension of the anti-capitalism